trondweiseth/NessusReport-Poweshell/README.md

     -Parsing through nessus report(s) for any CVE score grater than 7.9 and a risk of Critical with august in it's name for missing windows patches.
         $> NessusQuery -CVEScore 7.9 -Risk Critical -Name August

     -Comparing previous downloaded reports with current to see any changes are present.
-In this case only added changes.
+Here we are sorting on unique vuln name/hostname and pipe it to gridview for more control
-        $> Nessus-Diff -Added
+        $> Nessus-Diff | sort-object name,host -unique | out-gridview -passthru

     -Exporting all downloaded CVS reports in to one single CVS.
 Handy for exporting to excel.
         $> Export-Nessusreports -Path $HOME\Downloads

+    -Export plugins based on the scans we have downloaded
+        $> Export-PluginDetails

+    -Parsing through plugins for each found vulnerability
+        $> PluginQuery -cve cve -FormatDates -daysback 60 -OlderThanDays 30 -DateField patch_publication_date | sort plugin_name | ft

 # Syntax